idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/insfv.md

 Dirichlet conditions are not applied.
-This is so that `FVFluxKernels` executed along a boundary have a value for the field in the neighboring ghost cell. `FVFluxKernels` are always executed along a boundary if `FVDirichletBCs` are active; their execution ensures that that the Dirichlet condition is weakly enforced.
+This is so that `FVFluxKernels` executed along a boundary have a value for the field in the neighboring ghost cell. `FVFluxKernels` are always executed along a boundary if `FVDirichletBCs` are active; their execution ensures that the Dirichlet condition is weakly enforced.
 When `FVDirichletBCs` are not active, `FVFluxKernels` may still be forced to execute along a boundary by specifying `force_boundary_execution = true` in the respective block.
 Forcing execution of a